PatternPal/PatternPal/docs/dev/stepbystep/guides/implement_an_instructionset.md

 or a single method is considered a step.
 Defining a method can be more detailed because the behavior of the method needs to be described (return types, modifiers, parameters) while defining a field is the smallest step (including modifiers).
-Anything defined in one step should be closed in such a way that you don't have to go back the method/interface/field in a later step.
+Anything defined in one step should be closed in such a way that you don't have to go back to the method/interface/field in a later step.

 The entity to be implemented (e.g. fields/methods/classes/interfaces) requires an explicit `Requirement` that states explicitly what needs to be implemented and what the underlying @PatternPal.Core.Checks.ICheck will test for.
 For example: